 In extremely rare cases, it may help to interrupt chronic interrupters when they talk.
 This may provide you with a better starting point for clarifying conversations about future communication.
 However, this is a risk to your reputation.
-Observers may think your behavior is questionable and accuse you of bad communication style.
+Observers may think your behavior is questionable and accuse you of a bad communication style.

 17. Speed up